Please note this course is now full. If you would like to go on a waiting list please email email@example.com

 |9:15am||The Evolution of the New Zealand Health System |

 This section provides an overview of the development of New Zealand’s health system since the 1930s, setting the scene for discussion of today’s health system

 |11am||The nuts and bolts of a health system |

 This session examines what a health system is and what it is supposed to do using New Zealand as and example.

 An interactive session on the main drivers behind trends the health system today.

 Insights into work regional level: challenges and opportunities

-- Johanna Reidy has worked in a number of roles in the New Zealand health system.
-She recently completed a PhD in public health looking at governance at the interface between primary care and public health systems.
+- Johanna Reidy has worked in a number of roles in the New Zealand health system and overseas.
+She is a lecturer in the Department of Public health and teaches in the DPH programme.